If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Some women or people with a vagina who have had sex or are worried that their hymens are not intact may seek surgery (or be made to have surgery by their families) to give the physical appearance of ‘virginity’.

-Doctors who provide hymenoplasty should be helping to tackle the dangerous myths and misinformation about virginity, providing accurate medical information about the diversity of vulvas and the natural changes in the hymen, and challenging the cultural ideas about virginity that continue to put women at serious risk in some communities.
+Brook believes that doctors who provide hymenoplasty should instead be helping to tackle the dangerous myths and misinformation about virginity, providing accurate medical information about the diversity of vulvas and the natural changes in the hymen, and challenging the cultural ideas about virginity that continue to put women at serious risk in some communities.

 Providing hymenoplasty perpetuates unscientific ideas about the hymen and reinforces harmful ideas about virginity.
 There are currently plans to make providing hymenoplasty a criminal offence.
 Find out more around changes in the law around hymenoplasty.